adam-p/adam-p.github.com/_posts/2013-03-20-pageaction-interaction.md

 ## How to rescue page actions

-They need to look less like small, monochrome, passive, static icons.
-They need some standard button cues, both initially and on hover; employ one or more of: raised-ness, colour, border, more visual strength.
+Page actions need to look less like small, monochrome, passive, static icons.
+They need some standard button cues, both initially and on hover; they should employ one or more of: raisèd-ness, colour, border, more visual strength.

 (I suspect that even the Chrome-style toolbar buttons -- like the three-line settings button -- are also below most laypeople's threshold to recognize the click affordance.
 I've seen that in action in my own family-tech-support experience.
 Those buttons also lack most historical click cues.
 But let's tilt at one windmill at a time...)